Thai Community Development Center: Thai Town tree planting project

 Thai CDC worked with the former Community Redevelopment Agency of the City of Los Angeles to implement the East Hollywood Streetscape Project in 2010 to improve sidewalks, install sidewalk designs, and plant trees along Hollywood Blvd increasing the canopy by 60 percent.

 Thai Town beautification days

 Thai CDC works together with the Rotary Club of Thai Town in organizing monthly Thai Town clean-up events.

 Thai Town Apsonsi Gateway Project

 Thai CDC installed four angel statues called "apsonsis" that stand at the four corners of Thai Town as symbolic guardians of the Thai cultural and commercial corridor.
 The first two were installed in 2007.
 The last two were installed in 2012.
 The Thai angel statues greet locals and visitors to Thai Town from their position at the district's west and east entrances on Hollywood Boulevard.
 The apsonsi is a mythical half-woman, half-lion figure.
 In ancient Thai literature, the apsonsi is believed to be a protector and safeguard against harm.
-Angels were chosen for the gateway as the names of both the City of Bangkok and City of Los Angeles mean "city of angels".
+Angels were chosen for the gateway as the names of both the City of Bangkok and the City of Los Angeles mean "city of angels".